MohitAswani/DataStructuresAndAlgorithms/17_Graphs/9_BFSApplications.md

 **Broadcasting**: systems broadcast to their neighbours which in turn broadcast to their neighbours.

-(There are many more applications of BPS and many algorithms based on BFS).
+(There are many more applications of BFS and many algorithms based on BFS).